Half-Life 2: Lost Coast

-Half-Life 2: Lost Coast is an additional level for the 2004 first-person shooter video game Half-Life 2.
-Developed by Valve, it was released on October 27, 2005, through the Steam content delivery service as a free download to owners of the Windows version of Half-Life 2.
-Lost Coast serves as a technology demonstration, specifically showcasing the high-dynamic-range rendering implemented in the Source engine.
-The level was designed with a variety of appropriate environments to emphasize these effects.
-Lost Coast was the first video game developed by Valve to allow developers to explain various elements of design as the player progresses through the level.
+Half-Life 2: Lost Coast is an additional level for the 2004 first-person shooter game Half-Life 2.
+Developed by Valve, it was released on October 27, 2005, as a free download for owners of Half-Life 2 on Steam.
+Players control Half-Life protagonist Gordon Freeman as he travels up a coastal cliff to destroy a Combine weapon in a monastery.

+Lost Coast is a technology demonstration showcasing the high-dynamic-range rendering implemented in the Source engine.
+It was designed with environments to emphasize these effects.
+Lost Coast was the first Valve game with a commentary mode, in which the developers explain elements of design as the player progresses through the level.

-Lost Coast follows Half-Life protagonist Gordon Freeman as he travels up a coastal cliff to destroy a Combine Headcrab artillery launcher in a monastery, which is firing on a nearby town, Saint Olga.
-The Lost Coast level was initially created for Half-Life 2, but was ultimately removed from the game.
+The Lost Coast level was created for Half-Life 2, but was removed from the game.
+It was originally going to be a level in "Highway 17" where Gordon ends up in a strange place meeting a Fisherman.
 As a result, it has several minor story details that were not included in Half-Life 2.
-The level received a generally positive reception, and there was consensus among reviewers that the new features included in Lost Coast should be integrated into future games released by Valve.
+It received a generally positive reception, and there was consensus among reviewers that the new features included in Lost Coast should be integrated into future games released by Valve.

 Gameplay

 Lost Coast uses the same first-person shooter gameplay as Half-Life 2.
 The player is equipped with weapons from Half-Life 2, including the object-manipulating gravity gun.

 Like Half-Life 2, the player controls Gordon Freeman.
 Freeman must enter a monastery that enemy Combine are using to launch heavy artillery shells into a seaside town.
-The player encounters Combine soldiers and a few headcrabs before disabling the artillery launcher, and destroying an attack helicopter with RPGs.
-As the level ends, a fisherman congratulates Gordon on his victory, then exclaims that Gordon is "getting all fuzzy 'round the edges" as he teleports away.
+The player encounters Combine soldiers and headcrabs before disabling the artillery launcher and destroying an attack helicopter with RPGs.
+A fisherman congratulates him and Gordon teleports away.